-A reader might also note, due to the changed nature of this narrative, that the title itself is backwards.
+A reader might also note, due to the changing nature of this narrative, that the title itself is backward.
 The story is generally referred to as that of “David and Goliath,” rather than “Goliath and David.”
 This switching of names alludes to the different outcome which is contained within this text and the domination of Goliath over David.

 The tale of David and Goliath is described in the biblical Book of Samuel.
-In the original story David and Goliath face one another, Goliath in armour and David with only a staff and sling.
+In the original story, David and Goliath face one another, Goliath in armor and David with only a staff and sling.
 David hurls a stone at Goliath’s head and he falls to the ground.
 David proceeds to cut his head off, forcing the Philistines to flee and bringing a victory for Jerusalem.

 Summary of Goliath and David

 The poem begins with the speaker describing the actions of the young David before the battle.
-In this short stanza he gathers pebbles from a stream and tries to gain strength from his previous endeavours.
+In this short stanza, he gathers pebbles from a stream and tries to gain strength from his previous endeavors.

-In the second part of the poem, in which all of the action is contained, the speaker tells a different story of the battle between a giant and a shepherd.
+In the second part of ‘Goliath and David’, in which all of the action is contained, the speaker tells a different story of the battle between a giant and a shepherd.
 As in the traditional manner, David throws a pebble at Goliath’s head with his sling.
 But rather than knock him dead, the giant deflects it with his shield.
 David throws another, and another, with the same outcome.
-At this point he is frustrated and terrified.
+At this point, he is frustrated and terrified.
 He “damns” his weapon and takes up another—his staff which is used in his duties as a shepherd’s son.